Tempo logotype

 Tempo Timesheets is built for knowledge workers in Jira environments – project time logging, account governance, and capacity management.
 It doesn't include GPS tracking, physical kiosk check-in, or field worker attendance features.
 If the organization has non-desk populations that need those features, Clockify or a dedicated HR attendance system is the better fit.

 Yes.
-Tempo Timesheets includes CapEx/OpEx (capital vs operating expense classification) accounts as a native feature.
+Tempo Timesheets includes CapEx/OpEx accounts as a native feature.
 Account codes classify labor hours by type, and Tempo Financial Manager rolls those classifications into project- and portfolio-level reports showing CapEx/OpEx split, labor cost, and budget vs. actuals.
 It supports accounting standards that require labor capitalization documentation.

-No. Clockify provides a Jira connector and browser widget for logging time against Jira issues, rather than a Jira-native Marketplace SPM app.
-Tempo's SPM suite is on the Atlassian Marketplace with 15+ years of deployment, and Tempo was named Atlassian Partner of the Year for Enterprise Apps in 2024-25.
+Not as a native Marketplace app.
+Clockify provides a Jira connector and browser widget for logging time against Jira issues, rather than a Jira-native Marketplace SPM app.
+Tempo's SPM suite is on the Atlassian Marketplace with 15+ years of deployment, and Tempo is an Atlassian Partner of the Year three years running.

 Clockify's base tier is free for unlimited users, with paid tiers adding administrative and billing controls.
 Tempo Timesheets is a paid product with per-user pricing on the Atlassian Marketplace.
 For small teams with simple time capture needs, the cost difference is material.
 For enterprise organizations looking at total cost of governance – including maintaining separate reporting tools, reconciling time data with Jira data, and building financial governance outside either system – Tempo's all-in pricing is often more efficient.
 The right comparison is the cost of the governance gap, not the license line item.